0xPolygonMiden/miden-vm/docs/src/design/lookups/multiset.md

 ### Communication buses in Miden VM

-In Miden VM, the specialized components are implemented as dedicated segments of the execution trace, which include the range checker and the 3 chiplets in the Chiplets module (the hash chiplet, bitwise chiplet, and memory chiplet).
+In Miden VM, the specialized components are implemented as dedicated segments of the execution trace, which include the 3 chiplets in the Chiplets module (the hash chiplet, bitwise chiplet, and memory chiplet).

-Miden VM currently uses 2 buses to communicate with these components:

-- The chiplets bus [$b_{chip}$](./chiplets/main.md#chiplet-bus), which communicates with all of the chiplets (Hash, Bitwise, and Memory).
+Miden VM currently uses multiset checks to implement the chiplets bus [$b_{chip}$](../chiplets/main.md#chiplets-bus), which communicates with all of the chiplets (Hash, Bitwise, and Memory).
-- The range checker bus [$b_{range}$](./range.md#communication-bus).